 - Human Growth and Development

 - This research track investigates how the human mind evolves and devolves over time as children and adults grow, paying special attention to behaviors, aptitudes and at-risk behaviors.

 - Of interest to those who wish to learn skills of value in careers such as teaching, intervention and research, a developmental psychology specialty explores cognitive/socio-emotional development and developmental psychopathology.

-According to the Bureau of Labor Statistics, as of May 2013, there were nearly 3.5 million job opportunities for individuals with a PhD degree in all fields.
-Professionals with a PhD in psychology can consider a wide range of positions, the most popular of which are shaping up to be forensic psychology, professorship and clinical psychology.
+According to the Bureau of Labor Statistics, as of 2018, doctoral graduates had the lowest unemployment rate among degree holders and earned the most, on average.
+Professionals with a Ph.D. in psychology can consider a wide range of positions, the most popular of which are shaping up to be forensic psychology, professorship and clinical psychology.
 Graduates may also be hired into one of these engaging fields (salary data for each sourced from the BLS).